jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``returnConstraintNullspace``\ : if True, the returned list contains [M, K, D, C, N] where C is the constraint jacobian (may be empty) and N is the nullspace matrix
   | \ ``autoAssemble``\ : if True: if mbs.systemIsConsistent=False (system is not assembled), call mbs.Assemble() before solver calls
 - | \ *output*\ :
-  | [ArrayLike, ArrayLike, ArrayLike]; [M, K, D]; list containing numpy mass matrix M, stiffness matrix K and damping matrix D; for constraints, see options with arguments above, return values may change to [M, K, D, C, N]
+  | (type: [ArrayLike, ArrayLike, ArrayLike]) [M, K, D]; list containing numpy mass matrix M, stiffness matrix K and damping matrix D; for constraints, see options with arguments above, return values may change to [M, K, D, C, N]
 - | \ *notes*\ :
   | consider paper of Agundez, Vallejo, Freire, Mikkola, "The dependent coordinates in the linearization of constrained multibody systems: Handling and elimination", https://www.sciencedirect.com/science/article/pii/S0020740324000791
 - | \ *example*\ :